christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - a `features` dictionary containing a feature for each type and symbol `Global, Symbol, Or, And, Not, a, b, c, d, e, f, g, h, i, j, k, l`.
 The feature is a numpy array of dimension (50,).

+In the case of CNF, d-DNNF or assignments, negative literals '-i' are assigned the negative vector of the feature of the literal `-feature(i)`.

 # Training data